unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial2.md

 ---
-layout: docs
+id: tutorial2
-title: Rigid alignment
+title: Rigid Alignment
-section: "tutorials"
 ---

-{% include head.html %}

-# Rigid alignment

 In this tutorial we show how rigid alignment of shapes can be performed in Scalismo.